fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 save data_opm data_opm
 ```

 OPM are magnetometers which are more sensitive to the environmental noise than the SQUID gradiometers.
-To remove some of the environmental noise, we can apply a denoising technique called homogeneous field correction (HFC) to clean the data.
+To remove some of the environmental noise, several algorithmic denoising techniques have been proposed ([Seymour et al., 2022](https://www.sciencedirect.com/science/article/pii/S1053811921011058)).
+In this tutorial we will apply homogeneous field correction (HFC) ([Tierney et al., 2021](https://www.sciencedirect.com/science/article/pii/S1053811921007576)).

 ```
 %% HFC